sovrynn/ecdo/0-FOUNDATION-THEORY/s2/README.md

 ## Duration

-The evidence for potential S2 events seems to point to *shorter* rather than *longer* extent.
+The evidence for potential S2 events seems to point to *shorter* rather than *longer* extent - anywhere from a few decades to few centuries.

 The Great Gun-Yu flood of China, around 1900 BC, was said to have lasted 22 years.
 See `EVIDENCE/cataclysm-chronology/asia/china`.